cappuu02/Cybersecurity-Sapienza/Cryptography/Lesson 12-14.md

 **Building PRPs**
 - **Provably secure approach:** Relies on hard problems like factoring or discrete logarithms to construct cryptographic primitives.$$OWF \Rightarrow PRG \Rightarrow PRF \Rightarrow PRP$$
-- **Heuristic approach:** Starts by heuristically building a PRF and then converting it into a PRP.
+- **Heuristic approach:** Starts by fheuristically building a PRF and then converting it into a PRP.
 An example can be the so-called Feistel Network.

 ### Feistel Networks
 A Feistel Network transforms a function $F$ into an invertible construction.